David-Badiane/VbrArt/README.md

 4. Run Processing code or open the standalone application;
 5. Check if OSC messages are correctly functioning from Supercollider post window.

-If step 5 is valid, then everything is correctly set for VBrart.
+If step 5 is valid, then everything is correctly set for VbrArt.
 If not check the IP port and IP addresses.
 Enjoy your play!